pbreen40/Engineering_4_Notebook/README.md

 ### Calculator

 #### Assignment:
-Create a Python program to run on your Pi that allows the user to roll/reroll a die by pressing ENTER and quit by pressing X and ENTER.
+Write a program that gives you the sum, difference, quotient, and modulo of the two numbers.
+The program asks the user for two numbers and then runs them through one function, five different times.

 #### Code:
 ```python